DFE-Digital/manage-free-schools-projects/Dfe.ManageFreeSchoolProjects/Dfe.ManageFreeSchoolProjects.CypressTests/README.md

 });
 ```

-The current method intercepts all browser requests and adds a special auth header using the `authKey`.
+Intercepts all browser requests and adds a special auth header using the `authKey`.
 Make sure you set the `CypressTestSecret` in your app, and it matches the `authKey` in the `cypress.env.json` file.

 ### Test Execution

 If you have a `cypress.env.json` file, the `cy:open` and `cy:run` commands will automatically pick up the configuration.

-Navigate to the `ConcernsCaseWork/ConcernsCaseWork.CypressTests/` directory:
+Navigate to the `Dfe.ManageFreeSchoolProjects.CypressTests` directory:

 ```
-cd ConcernsCaseWork/ConcernsCaseWork.CypressTests/
+cd Dfe.ManageFreeSchoolProjects.CypressTests/
 ```

 To open the Cypress Test Runner, run the following command: